AlexanderParker/clacks/README.md

 Worth noting about these statuses:

 * "dead" and "lost" towers are reinstated to "alive" immediately upon a successful message transaction, whether as sender or recipient.
-* Currently no mechanism is in place to add towers to the "ignored" list.
+* Currently no mechanism is in place to automate the process of adding towers to the "ignored" list.
 I have not decided yet whether to leave this up to the client applications to decide on their own implementations.

+# Peer discovery

+There are basic capabilities baked in to discover, reject and heal peer connections, which can be expanded in the future.

+* A new tower has no innate awareness or ability to discover any other peers as there is no central authority.
+* Towers must be explicitly be told the hostname and port of at least one other peer.
+* Every time a tower transmits a message to a peer tower, it includes a random "friend" - a known "active" peer.

 # Fun toy.
 Any applications?